devianzincarnate/AzureRaptor/README.md

 Prerequisites:
 - Domain Name
 - DNS Service (e.g. Cloudflare)
-- An Azure subscription and an appropriate level of access (e.g. Contributor)
+- An Azure subscription and an appropriate level of access (e.g. Owner - required for assigning RBAC)

 AzureRaptor deploys the following:
 - An Azure resource group